Major Players

 Major Trade Partners for US Beef

 Over the past 5 years, Japan and South Korea have been the top buyers of US beef.
-Together they make up almost half of the US exports.
-China and Mexico have also been large buyers of US beef.
-Recall US exports are typically higher value cuts.
+Together they make up 46% of US beef exports.
+Mexico, China, and Hong Kong have also been large buyers of US beef, and combined they make up 29% of US beef exports.
+The top 5 markets for US beef make up 75% of the value of US beef exports and account for 76% of the volume.
+Recall US exports are typically higher value products and cuts than US beef imports.

 Table 2.
 Major US Beef Trade Partners